HugoDaniel/hugodaniel.com/content/posts/2021-03-03-high-level-webgl-low-level-tags.md

 with small nuances.
 I looked for inspiration in other libraries in how to decompose graphical problems.
 The part that intrigued me most was the balance between the WebGL API's low-level aspects and its high-level compositions.
-It should be possible to be target a lower-mid-level of abstraction.
+It should be possible to target a lower-mid-level of abstraction.

 Today is the 10th anniversary of WebGL.
 It felt appropriate to write about it and introduce [shader-canvas](/projects/shader-canvas) together with some of